kubeflow/kubeflow/dependencies/istio/install/README.md

 1. The service type of `istio-ingressgateway` is changed from `LoadBalancer` to `NodePort`.
 1. Add annotation to service `istio-ingressgateway`: `beta.cloud.google.com/backend-config: XXX`.
    This is to [enable IAP](https://cloud.google.com/iap/docs/enabling-kubernetes-howto#kubernetes-configure).
+1. We break down the items of "kind: list" k8s resouces into seperate resources because our code can't handle list yet.

 *Notice*:
 * The policy of configmap `istio-sidecar-injector` is `enabled`.
 To turn on injection for certain namespace, add namespace